ETIM-PAUL/FluxGate/README.md

 Flux Gate is a decentralized finance (DeFi) platform built on the Mezo Testnet, enabling Bitcoin (BTC) and MUSD token swaps, liquidity provision, and credit vault operations for earning lending interest.

+Most Bitcoin remains idle, earning no yield despite the explosion of DeFi opportunities.
+Moving BTC into DeFi today is complicated—it requires bridging, wrapping, connecting new wallets, and manually interacting with yield protocols.
+I wanted to make this process as simple as sending Bitcoin.
+That's why I built FluxGate: a one-click bridge from Bitcoin to Mezo yield opportunities.
+FluxGate enables you to:

+Swap & Earn: Seamlessly swap BTC to Mezo USD and deposit into yield vaults with a single click.

+Lend for Passive Income: Deposit BTC or MUSD into the Credit Vault to earn lending interest by backing institutional credit lines.

+Flexible Asset Management: Mix and match collateral types (BTC/MUSD), borrow against your assets, and manage positions—all from one interface

+No more juggling multiple wallets, bridges, and protocols.
+FluxGate transforms idle Bitcoin and/or Mezo USD into productive capital with the simplicity of a single flow.

 ## 🚀 Features

 ### 1. **Swap and Liquidity** (`/swap-and-deploy`)